The Best Telescopic Fishing Rods: A Must Read For Traveling Fishermen

 The Kingswell spinning rod is made from Japanese 24/30 ultra-high-density carbon fiber, which is lightweight and strong.

 I’m also a fan of the markings on the rod as they allow you to easily line the eyes up straight.
-The medium heavy stiffness of the rod makes it a great all-around telescopic rod.
+The medium heavy stiffness of the rod makes it a great all-around telescopic rod (you can see what I’m talking about in the video below).

 I took this to a local pond the first weekend I got it and found it was sturdy enough for bass fishing and it’s even sensitive enough for catching panfish.